 26 November 2017

-Words & pictures by SSI Peter Russell/Deputy PR Officer/Somerset Army Cadets.
+Words and pictures by SSI Peter Russell/Deputy PR Officer/Somerset Army Cadets.

 Disco images by Cadet Cpl Joshua Knocker, Cadet Cpl Paris Griffiths and Cadet LCpl Morgan Norley.